gemfarmer/me/content/parts/author.md

 title: author
 ---

-**Brian Shea Hedberg** Web Developer and generalist.
-Based in Minneapolis, USA.
+**Brian Shea Hedberg** is a web developer and generalist based in Minneapolis, USA.